Hypercubed/f-flat-minor/README.md

 - _Comments_ - All text between a `/*` and `*/` is ignored.
 Comments cannot be nested.

-### _F♭m<sup>+</sup>_

-_F♭m<sup>+</sup>_ adds a preprocessor and compiler commands.
-A word starting with a period `.` (other than `.` itself) is a compiler or preprocessor command.
-Unlike other words the compiler/preprocessor commands are never pushed to the stack.
-If a implementation does not support a compiler/preprocessor command it should ignore it.
-The following commands are supported:

-- `.load` -- loads another file in place

-- `.include` -- loads another file in place only once (same as `.load` except a file will not be imported twice)

-- `.m` -- macro command, the rest of the line will be executed at compile time and included in the output.

-- `.inline` -- indicates that a previous definition is safe for inlining (using during optimization)

-- `.unsafe` -- indicates that a previous definition is not safe for inlining (using during optimization)

 ### Vocabulary

 | Mnemonic | Syntax |  Op (Ascii)   |     Version     |